Expeditus

-Expeditus (died 303) also known as Expedite, was said to have been a Roman centurion in Armenia who was martyred around April 303 in what is now Turkey, for converting to Christianity.
-Considered the patron saint of urgent causes, he is also known as the saint of time, he was commemorated by the Catholic Church on 19 April.
+Expeditus (died 303), also known as Expedite, was said to have been a Roman centurion in Armenia who was martyred around April 303 in what is now Turkey, for converting to Christianity.
+Considered the patron saint of urgent causes, he is also known as the saint of time; he was commemorated by the Catholic Church on 19 April.

 Hagiography

-Expeditus was probably born in Armenia.
-He was a Christian martyr, but not much else is known about him.
 Information concerning Expeditus is found in the Hieronymian Martyrology, where he appears as one of six Roman soldiers said to have been executed at Melitene during the Diocletianic Persecution.
 If he was stationed at Melitene at the beginning of the fourth century, he would likely have been a member of the Legio XII Fulminata.

-The earliest indication of devotion to St. Expeditus comes only from the second half of the eighteenth century.
+His cult was already developed in Turin, Italy, in the Middle Ages.
+Given that "Expeditus" is Latin for a soldier without marching pack, i.e. a soldier with light equipment, this saint may be an anonymous individual known by his profession.
 He was mentioned briefly in 1675 in the Acta sanctorum volume for April.
-However, according to Delehaye, the word "Expeditus" is a misreading of "Elpidius".
-The name "Expeditus" has provoked puns, so he has become the saint of rapidity.
-At first, he was invoked for urgent causes; he has since become the patron of dealers, sailors, students, and examinees; he is also implored for success in lawsuits.
+Expeditus was included in martyrologies in Italy before 1781.

-Given that "Expeditus" is Latin for a soldier without marching pack, i.e. a soldier with light equipment, this saint may be an anonymous individual known by his profession.
-His cult was already developed in Turin, Italy, in the Middle Ages.
+Historicity

-Roman Catholic veneration
+According to hagiographical scholar Hippolyte Delehaye, the word "Expeditus" is a misreading of "Elpidius".
+His name was struck off the list of martyrs by Pope Pius X in 1905, and his image was banned from churches, without success.